Romicusblr/nextjs-resume/edit-me/content/achievements/00-degree.md

 completionYear: 2011
 ---

 Completed Master's degree in Electrical and Electronics Engineering from 2005 to 2011.
-The program covered comprehensive education in electrical systems, electronics, and engineering principles that provided strong technical foundation for future career development.